avatar-kaleb/kalebmckelvey-site/blog/are-you-really-open-minded-a-refresher-on-finding-the-best-solutions-to-problems.md

 Ray uses a term called believability in the book, meaning you should really only take in the perspectives of people that have experience and knowledge on what you're deciding on, because many people have the "take two lefts and it's on the corner" syndrome - aka they give directions to the stranger who stops by and asks, but actually don't know where the location is.

-Here's my favorite quote from the book that really helped me see a different perspective on doing this better, not only at work but all relationships in my life!
+Here's my favorite quote from the book that helped me see a different perspective on doing this better, not only at work but all relationships in my life!

 > When two people believe opposite things, chances are that one of them is wrong.
 It pays to find out if that someone is you.
 That’s why I believe you must appreciate and develop the art of thoughtful disagreement.
 In thoughtful disagreement, your goal is not to convince the other party that you are right—it is to find out which view is true and decide what to do about it.
 In thoughtful disagreement, both parties are motivated by the genuine fear of missing important perspectives.
 Exchanges in which you really see what the other person is seeing and they really see what you are seeing—with both your “higher-level yous” trying to get to the truth—are immensely helpful and a giant source of untapped potential.
 To do this well, approach the conversation in a way that conveys that you’re just trying to understand.26 Use questions rather than make statements.
 Conduct the discussion in a calm and dispassionate manner, and encourage the other person to do that as well.
 Remember, you are not arguing; you are openly exploring what’s true.
 Be reasonable and expect others to be reasonable.
 If you’re calm, collegial, and respectful you will do a lot better than if you are not.
 You’ll get better at this with practice.